 Transfer Credit – Current Undergraduates

-- the course is offered during the same period by QU Online, or
+- The course (or an equivalent that meets the requirement) is offered online during the same period by Quinnipiac.

-Please see the Advanced Standing/Placement page of the catalog for more information on transferring credit for incoming freshmen and incoming undergraduate transfer students.
+Please see the Advanced Standing/Placement page of the catalog for more information on transferring credit for incoming first-year and incoming undergraduate transfer students.